Seeed-Studio/ModelAssistant/docs/deploy/esp32/deploy.md

-# Deploying SenseCraft Model Assistant on Espressif Chips
+# Deploying SSCMA on Espressif Chips

-This example is a tutorial for deploying the models from [SSCMA(SenseCraft Model Assistant)](https://github.com/Seeed-Studio/SSCMA/) to Espreessif chipsets, based on [ESP-IDF](https://github.com/espressif/esp-idf) and [Tensorflow Lite Micro](https://github.com/tensorflow/tflite-micro) implementations.
+This example is a tutorial for deploying the models from [SSCMA](https://github.com/Seeed-Studio/SSCMA/) to Espreessif chipsets, based on [ESP-IDF](https://github.com/espressif/esp-idf) and [Tensorflow Lite Micro](https://github.com/tensorflow/tflite-micro) implementations.

 ## Prerequisites